Spontaneous quantization of the Yang--Mills gradient flow: Discussion: Emerging Quantum World

+The QCD Wilson loop corresponds to the fixed point of \eqref{MMEq}, with the limit $\lambda\to 0$ taken together with $\Lambda\to\infty$ at fixed $\mu=\Lambda\,\lambda^b \exp{-\frac{a}{\lambda}}$ (with the standard RG coefficients $a,b$).
+The cutoff $\Lambda$ enters through a gauge-invariant regularization of the contact term (e.g.\ replacing $\delta^4(x-y)$ by a narrow Gaussian of variance $\sigma=1/\Lambda$ and inserting ordered path exponentials to preserve gauge invariance).
+These details are inessential for us: in momentum loop space they drop out \cite{MLDMig86,Mig98Hidden}.

-Formally, in the local limit, the stochastic force vanishes, so QCD reduces to the fixed point of the gradient flow.
-The dynamical question is whether the limits of vanishing coupling and infinite stochastic time commute.
-In lattice QCD, the conventional approach takes the stochastic time to infinity first, and only then takes the coupling to zero.
+The noise amplitude in the Langevin equation is proportional to the bare coupling, which vanishes as the inverse logarithm of the UV cutoff (or lattice spacing).
+Formally, in the local limit the stochastic force vanishes and QCD reduces to the \emph{fixed point} of the gradient flow.
+The dynamical question is whether the limits $\tau\to\infty$ (stochastic time) and $g_0\to 0$ commute; on the lattice, one takes $\tau\to\infty$ first, then $g_0\to 0$.

-In this paper, we explore an alternative route: we regularize the loop equation for the gradient flow using a polygonal approximation of the loop, rather than a lattice discretization of space.
-This approach preserves translational and rotational invariance in four-dimensional space.
-It allows us to uncover a rich family of \textbf{analytical solutions} in momentum loop space.
+Here we explore a different route: we keep the \emph{continuum} loop equation for the gradient flow, without discretizing spacetime.
+This preserves translation and rotation invariance in 4D and reveals a rich family of \textbf{analytic solutions} in momentum loop space.